uploadcare/vkontakte/README.rst

 .. image:: https://coveralls.io/repos/kmike/vkontakte/badge.png?branch=master
    :target: https://coveralls.io/r/kmike/vkontakte

+This repo is a fork of https://bitbucket.org/kmike/vkontakte/ and updated prior to support python3.

 This is a vk.com (aka vkontakte.ru, largest Russian social network) python API wrapper.
 The goal is to support all API methods (current and future) that can be accessed from server.